Dong-yunkwak/CNUfof_utils/README.md

-# KDY
+# CNUfof_utils
-Astronomy and Space Science student
+This is a Friends of Friends algorithm that make galaxy group finding.
+It is made by multiprocessing package "RAY"

-Welcome to using Parallelizing Friends Of Friends.
+## Welcome to using Parallelizing Friends Of Friends.
 I'm an undergraduate at the Exo-galaxy Lab in Chungnam National University.
 If you have any questions or feedback about PFOF code, Place contact us at the email address below.
 I want your opinions and thoughts about the code.
 Please feel free to contact me!